enogrob/project-things-today/README.md

 :

 Still to do
-[ ] perform other tdp tests with bats
 [ ] perform other commands tests with bats such as tdy, tdsd, tdl, tds etc...
 ```